Chief constable: Salaries

 The salaries of chief constables vary from force to force, primarily on the basis of the population of their force's territory, but the amounts are fixed centrally.
-From 1 September 2010, the highest paid is the chief constable of Northern Ireland, on £193,548, in recognition of the unique security challenges and political sensitivity of that office.
-Other salaries range from £181,455 in the West Midlands and Greater Manchester, down to £127,017.
+As of 2022, the highest paid is the chief constable of the Police Service of Northern Ireland, on £230,000, in recognition of the unique security challenges and political sensitivity of that office.
 The Commissioner of the Metropolitan Police and their deputy are paid significantly more than any chief constable, partly because the Metropolitan Police has national anti-terrorism and security duties that overlap with other local forces, but also because the Metropolitan Police is by far the largest force in the country.
 As of 2011, the commissioner earns an annual salary of £260,088, whilst their deputy earns £214,722.

 Metropolitan Police

 In London, the Metropolitan Police and the City of London Police are led by commissioners rather than chief constables.
 Chief constable was, however, a lower rank in the Metropolitan Police which existed between 1886 and 1946.

 In 1869, the divisions of the Metropolitan Police were grouped into four districts, and four new officers called district superintendents were appointed to command them, ranking between the divisional superintendents and the two assistant commissioners.
 These officers were to be generally military officers, civil servants or lawyers who were directly appointed to the rank.
 This caused a certain amount of concern, since some saw it as the creation of an "officer class" for the police, which had always been resisted.
 Their rank badge consisted of crossed tipstaves in a wreath.

 In 1886, the rank of district superintendent was renamed chief constable, as it was decided that it could be confused with the divisional superintendents.
 Unlike their superiors, chief constables were actually sworn into the office of constable, hence the name.
 A fifth chief constable was later created in the Criminal Investigation Department.
 In 1919 the rank became junior to the new rank of deputy assistant commissioners, who took over the districts in 1933, with the chief constables remaining as their deputies until the latter rank was finally renamed deputy commander in 1946.